 Recent political and economic volatility in Guatemala adds to the volume of illegal activities such as narcotics smuggling, human trafficking, and other criminal activities along Belize's permeable border region.
 Despite these tensions, the 2 countries maintain a dialogue and have agreed to settle the territorial dispute in the International Court of Justice pending the results of public referendums - held in Guatemala in May 2018 and Belize in May 2019 with 95% and 55% of voters in favor, respectively (see p.
 14 of History and Myth).

 Crime and Narcotics Smuggling: Violent crime poses a risk to Belizeans' safety, particularly in Belize City where street gangs occasionally commit robberies, assaults, extortions, kidnappings, and other violent crimes.

 Moreover, Belize is a major transit point for drug trafficking and smuggling.
 Smaller Belizean organizations become increasingly involved with larger, regional criminal networks centered in Guatemala, Honduras, El Salvador, and Mexico.

 The BDF's small size and insufficient maritime patrol and aerial surveillance capabilities pose a shortfall in Belize's ability to adequately counter the rise in crime and narcotics smuggling.
+As a result, in 2016 Belize engaged in training with US, UK, and other international forces to bolster the BDF's counter-narcotics and counter-gang operations

+Ethnic Groups

-As a result, in 2016 Belize engaged in training with US, UK, and other international forces to bolster the BDF's counter-narcotics and counter-gang operations Ethnic Groups Belize's small population divides primarily into 4 main ethnic groups: mestizos (people who descend from a mixed European and indigenous ancestry), Creoles (Belizeans of mixed African and European descent), Amerindians or indigenous groups (Maya and Garifuna), and those from other backgrounds.
+Belize's small population divides primarily into 4 main ethnic groups: mestizos (people who descend from a mixed European and indigenous ancestry), Creoles (Belizeans of mixed African and European descent), Amerindians or indigenous groups descendants of 19th-century immigrants from Mexico, though the group also includes more recent arrivals from Honduras, El Salvador, and Guatemala (see p.
+7 and 13 of History and Myth).
+Mestizos generally speak Spanish as their first language and concentrate in northern and western Belize.

+(Maya and Garifuna), and those from other backgrounds.